Series · OpenClaw QuickStart · Chapter 7

 }

-You’ll only see the win after about a week of usage.
-Before that there’s nothing to search.
+You’ll only see the benefit after about a week of usage.
+Before that, there’s nothing to search.

 Up to v2026.3.6, memory was an explicit tool the agent had to call.
 If it forgot, it operated without context.
 From v2026.3.7, memory moved into a hooks lifecycle the harness runs around the agent: